-The System's investment in capital assets decreased from \$828,412 to \$689,560 (net of accumulated depreciation) between fiscal years 2019 and 2020 after decreasing from \$966,652 to \$828,412 (net of accumulated depreciation) between fiscal years 2018 and 2019.
+The System's investment in capital assets decreased from \$689,560 to \$553,904 (net of accumulated depreciation) between fiscal years 2020 and 2021 after decreasing from \$828,412 to \$689,560 (net of accumulated depreciation) between fiscal years 2019 and 2020.
 This investment in capital assets includes office equipment, furniture, software, and technology infrastructure.
-The total change in the System's investment in capital and intangible assets as of June 30, 2020 and 2019 was \$(138,852) and \$(138,240), respectively.
+The total decrease in the System's investment in capital and intangible assets as of June 30, 2021 and 2020 was attributed to additional capital assets and the annual depreciation expense which netted to \$(135,656) and \$(138,852), respectively.
 These changes in both fiscal years were primarily due to the costs incurred for the development of software to program and install an upgrade to our original pension administration system that was originally installed in 1997, which was implemented effective July 1, 2015.
+For additional, more detailed, information related to the System's capital assets, please refer to Note 12 - Capital Assets on page 54.